-There are different types of advance healthcare directives.
+There are different types of Advance Healthcare Directives.
 These documents differ depending on your situation and type of medical care you want or don’t want to receive.
 These documents are easy to fill out and sign.
 They don’t necessarily require legal advice.
-However, if your situation may be complicated, it would be best to seek legal advice to ensure all your wishes will be respected.
-In addition, state laws differ on how to make these advance directives valid.
+However, if your situation is complicated, it would be best to seek legal advice to ensure all your wishes are respected.
+In addition, state laws differ on how to make these Advance Directives valid.

 Let us look at some scenarios it can cover.
 Most of these scenarios cover the end of life situations.

 Commonly known as CPR, this is the medical intervention that healthcare workers use to revive a person’s heart after they suffer from a cardiac arrest or revive their breathing after they suffer from a respiratory attack.
 The interventions here are many, including ventilation, chest compressions, electric shocks, mouth to mouth, etc.